Sukat · PNG · 100 KB

 When PNG at 100 KB is the right choice

-- Line art and illustrations where every edge needs to stay crisp.
+• Line art & illustrations.
+Where every edge needs to stay crisp.

-- Game sprites and pixel art where pixel-perfect rendering is the design.
+• Game sprites & pixel art.
+Where pixel-perfect rendering is the design.

-- QR codes and barcodes where decoder accuracy depends on edge sharpness.
+• QR codes & barcodes.
+Where decoder accuracy depends on edge sharpness.

-- Compressed favicons (small) — though for actual favicons, see Sukat's ICO output instead.
+• Small favicons.
+Though for actual favicons, use Sukat’s ICO output instead.

-- Editor-friendly intermediate files — round-tripping through PNG keeps quality intact between edits.
+• Editor-friendly intermediates.
+Round-tripping through PNG keeps quality intact between edits.

 Why Sukat for PNG-to-100-KB

-Honest about the trade-off.
-Most "compress PNG to X KB" tools either silently re-encode as JPEG (and lose transparency) or fail when the photo can't fit.
-Sukat keeps the format you asked for and downscales dimensions to fit — and the live preview shows the actual output dimensions before you click download.
+Most tools either silently re-encode as JPEG (losing transparency) or fail when the photo can’t fit.
+Sukat keeps the format you asked for and downscales to fit — and previews the actual output dimensions first.

-Privacy.
-Compression runs in your browser.
+Compression runs in your browser via the Canvas API.
 Your PNGs never reach a server.

 FAQ